Home

 • To develop self-esteem and develop a positive self image.

-• To take responsibility for life choices, for the crimes committed, for mistakes made.
+• To take responsibility for life choices, crimes committed, and mistakes made.

 • To speak the truth.